I Love Music (The O'Jays song): Other cover versions

 In 1976, a live cover version appears on the album LIVE performed by 3M Productions, also known as Major Harris, Blue Magic and Margie Joseph, recorded at the Latin Casino.
 In 1990, Chicago House music vocalist Darryl Pandy released a version of the song on Warner Bros.
 Records which remained faithful to the original version.
 The track featured a prominent keyboard riff, brass, and a driving House beat.

 Rozalla version

 The Zambian-born singer Rozalla covered "I Love Music" for her second album, Look No Further (1995).
-It was released in the United States in November 1993 and in the United Kingdom on January 22, 1994.
+It was released by Epic Records in the United States in November 1993 and in the United Kingdom on January 22, 1994.
 Her version of the song was produced by Jellybean and also appeared on the soundtrack to the 1993 film Carlito's Way, starring Al Pacino.
 Rozalla's recording of "I Love Music" reached number-one on the US Billboard Dance Club Play chart.
 It also entered the Billboard Hot 100, peaking at number 76.
 In Europe, the song reached number 18 on the UK Singles Chart in 1994.
 The song also peaked at number five in Iceland, number six in Finland, and number nine in Zimbabwe.